Blood alcohol content: By standard drinks

+Subtract approximately 0.01 every 40 minutes after drinking.

 By training

 If individuals are asked to estimate their BAC, then given accurate feedback via a breathalyzer, and this procedure is repeated a number of times during a drinking session, studies show that these individuals can learn to discriminate their BAC, to within a mean error of 9 mg/100 mL (0.009% BAC).
 The ability is robust to different types of alcohol, different drink quantities, and drinks with unknown levels of alcohol.
 Trained individuals can even drink alcoholic drinks so as to adjust or maintain their BAC at a desired level.
 Training the ability does not appear to require any information or procedure besides breathalyzer feedback, although most studies have provided information such as intoxication symptoms at different BAC levels.
 Subjects continue to retain the ability one month after training.

 Post-mortem

 After fatal accidents, it is common to check the blood alcohol levels of involved persons.
-However, soon after death, the body begins to putrefy, a biological process which produces ethanol.
+Soon after death, however, the body begins to putrefy, a biological process that produces ethanol.
 This can make it difficult to conclusively determine the blood alcohol content in autopsies, particularly in bodies recovered from water.
 For instance, following the 1975 Moorgate tube crash, the driver's kidneys had a blood alcohol concentration of 80 mg/100 mL, but it could not be established how much of this could be attributed to natural decomposition.
 Newer research has shown that vitreous (eye) fluid provides an accurate estimate of blood alcohol concentration that is less subject to the effects of decomposition or contamination.